Fish were the first vertebrates and have dominated the seas and

 A long term study by the University of Rochester and the Ministry of Health in the Seychelles islands has reported in.
 Pregnant women in the study ate an average of 10 times the amount of fish eaten by American women (there's not much else to eat there).
 Their children are now well over 15 years old.
 Sponsors of the study were "shocked" (their word) to find no adverse affects whatever.
 Mercury levels for ocean fish are pretty uniform worldwide so these results have broad application.

 Unfortunately, a whole industry has sprung up based on panicking people about "mercury in fish".
 While actual data supports that fish is safe to eat from a mercury standpoint, certainly in the amounts most Americans consume, there are now whole businesses and careers that thrive on the "mercury danger".
 How could certain "health product" promoters sell their expensive krill oil if you realized you could just go out an buy a mackerel?

-PETA (People for the Ethical Treatment of Animals) and other advocacy groups continue to present mercury proclamations, often tricked out with highly questionable or deceptively presented "scientific" data, to promote their own objectives - and their objectives may not be related to your health at all.
+PETA (People for the Ethical Treatment of Animals) and other advocacy groups continue to present mercury proclamations, often tricked out with highly questionable or deceptively presented "scientific" data, to promote their own objectives - and their objectives may not be at all related to your health.
 One recent study by the Biodiversity Research Institute has been declared "Fraudulent" and scientifically unsupported by the National Fisheries Institute.

 Anisakid Nematodes as a problem in sushi, particularly salmon sushi, have been widely discussed, sometimes in an alarmist and exaggerated way.
-In one case a 1-1/2" worm was reported as 10".
-Demographic information from populations that eat a lot of raw fish (Japan, Holland, Southern California) indicate it is a rare condition, but real, and can cause a lot of pain often misdiagnosed as appendicitis.
+In one case a 1-1/2 inch worm was reported as 10 inches.
+Demographic information from populations that eat a lot of raw fish (Japan, Holland, Southern California) indicate it is a rare condition, but real, and can cause a lot of pain, often misdiagnosed as appendicitis.
 Even in these cases worms do not find humans a suitable host and die within 7 to 10 days.
 Most reported cases are from people who made sushi at home from wild caught salmon (farmed salmon is not likely to be infected).

 Japan's National Health Institute recommends freezing fish that will be used raw to -4°F/-20°C for several hours but this is lower than most refrigerator freezer compartments will go, so commercially frozen fish is recommended.
-The U.S. FDA recommends 7 days at -4°F/-20°C or 15 hours at -31°F/-35°C. Cooking fish to an internal temperature of 140°F/60°C will kill all parasitic worms.
+The U.S. FDA is more strict, recommending 7 days at -4°F/-20°C or 15 hours at -31°F/-35°C. Cooking fish to an internal temperature of 140°F/60°C will kill all parasitic worms.
 Most fish cooking methods easily reach this temperature.
-An article available at the University of California at Davis (F6) is typical of responsible articles on the subject.Ciguatera Poisoning
+See information from the California Department of Fish and Wildlife (F6) for more details.Ciguatera Poisoning

 Large predatory fish in tropical reef areas can be highly toxic.
 Eating them results in a range of frightening symptoms caused by damage to the nervous system.
 Treatment is difficult.
 Barracuda is the most common source of this poison but red snapper, grouper and others can be sources.